TEMPLE: Incentivizing Temporal Understanding of Video Large Language Models via Progressive Pre-SFT Alignment: Introduction

-Through extensive evaluation, we demonstrate that \METHODNAME{} consistently improves model performance across multiple benchmarks including Video-MME~\citep{videomme}, MLVU~\citep{MLVU} and Vinoground~\cite{vinoground} with only a small number of self-generated DPO pairs—eliminating dependence on external models or APIs.
-Our ablation studies validate the effectiveness of both technical contributions: the difficulty curriculum significantly stabilizes training and improves final performance, while the Pre-SFT Alignment strategy significantly outperforms the conventional SFT-then-DPO approach, particularly on tasks requiring fine-grained temporal reasoning.
-Further analysis reveals valuable insights about DPO data transferability between different model architectures and scales, demonstrating the framework's flexibility.
-By introducing this automated, structured preference learning pipeline, we advance the state of video LLMs and pave the way for more robust and temporally-aware multi-modal models.
+Through extensive evaluation, we demonstrate that \METHODNAME{} consistently improves model performance across multiple benchmarks including Video-MME~\citep{videomme}, MLVU~\citep{MLVU} and Vinoground~\cite{vinoground} with only a small number of self-generated DPO pairs.
+Ablation studies validate the effectiveness of our Progressive Pre-SFT Alignment strategy, which outperforms both the SFT baseline and the conventional SFT-then-DPO approach.
+Further analysis reveals the transferrability of our DPO data across different model architectures and scales, demonstrating the framework's flexibility.
+By introducing this automated, structured preference learning pipeline, we advance the state of Video LLMs and pave the way for more robust and temporally-aware multi-modal models.